chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 38:
+1. Yesterday I met with @Barry.Pratt for our Study Buddy meetup.
+I finished lesson in Users for the Okta course on Udemy.
+2. Today I continue on the Okta course.
+Posted my updates to My GitHub repo.
+3. Still no help on finding correct docker image type for golang alpine app that will work on an RPi arm.

 Day 37:
 1. Yesterday I finished AWS ML lesson 2.5.
 Spent some time troubleshooting golang alpine images that will run on my RPi 3.
 I also participated in a 2 hour Okta Professional Certification Exam Prep webinar.
 Received a $50 voucher good until September.
 2. Today I purchased a Udemy course Okta from zero to hero course in preparation for exam.
 I also filled out form for a student-led initiative for next week.
 Posted my updates to My GitHub repo.